How The Novelry saved my writing life.

 I held on tight to her optimism.

-As I clicked on the opening video for the Classic Course, it felt like I’d come home.
+As I clicked on the opening video for the Classic Class, it felt like I’d come home.
 Or, more accurately, I became Lucy Pevensie, pushing aside stifling layers of musty coats to reveal clear, moonlit air and a magical, expansive world.

 I knew that this final draft was flawed but had neither the knowledge or the confidence to change it for the better.
 The opening chapters were longlisted for the Bath Children’s Novel Award, which thrilled me, but didn’t make it to the shortlist.
 Meanwhile, I’d begun researching and submitting to agents.
 And this is where a series of synchronicities came into play.

 During another of my cycles of Writer’s Doooooooom, I’d immersed myself in reading contemporary children’s literature and was convinced that my writing would never make it: the dragons of doubt were well ensconced.
 My writing was too quiet; there wasn’t enough action; and the weightiest and most obstinate dragon of all: it was all too late and I was far too old to get an agent, let alone to be a ‘debut’ author.